shubhamop20/Malaria-Detection-/README.md

 # Malaria-Detection

-Given Project is a Machine Learning regression model to predict car price.
-For this project a kaggle dataset of used cars was used.
+Given Project is a Deep Learning model to predict whether a person is infected with pneumonia or not using cell images.

 Data Collection:
 [Malaria Detection](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria) from Kaggle